exekube/exekube/docs/misc/module-hierarchy.md

-# Terraform project modules and Terragrunt live modules
+# Project-scoped modules and live modules

 ## Project-scoped modules

 Project-scoped modules are normal Terraform modules, just like the ones you can find at <https://modules.terraform.io>.

-Generic modules are **same across different deployment environments** of the same Exekube project.
+Project-scoped modules are **same across different deployment environments** of the same Exekube project.

-Generic modules are imported by *live modules* (in `terraform.tfvars` files) using Terragrunt:
+Project-scoped modules are imported by *live modules* (in `terraform.tfvars` files) using Terragrunt:

 ```tf
 terragrunt = {